DmitryOlkhovoi/Sketch-programming/README.md

-# Sketch-Programming: A Minimalist Paradigm for Code Design
+# Sketch-Programming: A Minimalist Paradigm for Code Design (LLM transpiler)
 Ideas, concepts, tools and examples of sketch programming using LLM

 ## Overview